‘Vanderpump Rules’ Star Lala Kent Shares Closeups Of Her Massive Engagement Ring From Randall Emmett [Photos]

 “Last night was the best night of my entire life.
 I got engaged to the man of my dreams.
 I get to call this amazing human my fiancé!
 An engagement last night, my birthday today, and every sign my dad could possibly send me to let me know he’s here,” Kent wrote at the time, tagging her ring designer Richie Rich.

 In the weeks since announcing her engagement, Kent has shared a few photos of her and Emmett together on the beach, where his proposal took place.
-She’s also been gracious with ring photos, including the closeups below.
+She’s also been gracious with ring photos, including the close-ups below.

 Below is an image Kent shared on her Instagram story on Thursday night.